Dashboard and Jobs

 To learn more about a specific alert, simply click the alert entry.
 Additional information will be shown in a separate window (Fig. 9.).

 Clicking the settings () button will open the Notification options window.
 On both the Good news and Bad news tabs you can configure which alerts should be shown by the program and what is their maximum number.
 To enable or disable a specific alert notification, simply select or clear, respectively, the checkbox next to it, on the left side of the window (Fig. 10., item A).
 To define the maximum number of displayed notifications, enter the value in the appropriate field, as shown in Fig. 10., item B. For performance-related reasons, we recommend setting this value to less than 200.

 It is also possible to receive chosen notifications on a specific email address.
-To enable this feature, select the appropriate checkbox in the Email notification column (Fig. 11., point A).
-You can also specify how frequently the program should send these emails (Fig. 11., point B).
+To enable this feature, select the appropriate checkbox in the Email notification column (Fig. 11., item A).
+You can also specify how frequently the program should send these emails (Fig. 11., item B).

 By default, email notifications are sent to the email address of an admin account used to configure a connection to your target server.
 To change that, go to the Email notifications tab and enter the desired email address in the To, CC or BCC fields (Fig. 12.).
 Additionally, to send email notifications to multiple recipients, separate email addresses by using the semicolon (;) character.

 Notifications can only be sent from an email address of an admin account used to configure a target server connection.